 I’ve decided to do something I don’t do often, and that’s continue an existing flash fic story, but I think this photo prompt will do nicely.
 I’m hoping that you’ll be able just pick up here and read if you haven’t read the others.
 But, just in case, here are parts one, two, and three.

+They stepped from the shelter of the rock formation, into crisp leaves and sharp air.
 It not only looked like there was an entire forest, it smelled like it, too.
 The sharp fragrance of fallen leaves mingled with the more pungent scents of long decayed vegetation and dank earth.
+And the figure they’d seen was nowhere to be found.
+At this point, she was beginning to wonder if she’d imagined it altogether.

 Brilliant red oak leaves blanketed the forest floor, while mist slithered through the tree trunks and the bare, low-hanging branches.
 The sky was that odd greenish-gray color it only ever seemed to turn in autumn–right before an early snowstorm.
 A cool, damp breeze brushed her cheek, lifting her hair slightly and sending a chill down her spine.
 She pulled the sleeves of her oversized sweater over her suddenly cold hands.
 There’d better not be an early snowstorm while they were…wherever they were.